Seeing the Unseen: Learning Basis Confounder Representations for Robust Traffic Prediction: Model

+The Confounder-Oriented Self-Supervised Learning (COSSL) component aims to refine representation $\bm{C}$ by using self-supervised signals relevant to confounders.
+Since it is hard to enumerate all confounders explicitly, we propose to use some representative ones as self-supervised signals to inject confounder information into $\bm{C}$\footnote{For simplicity, we omit the sample index $t$ of $\bm{C}_t$.}.

-Since not all ST context data is available, we use some representative ST contexts as self-supervised signals to inject context information into representations $\mathcal{Z}_I$ and $\mathcal{Z}_V$.
-Specifically, we categorize ST contexts into three classes from conceptually different perspectives, \ie temporal, spatial, and semantic, based on the unique properties of ST data.
-We then carefully select representative and easily collected contexts from each class, such as temporal index, spatial location, and traffic capacity.
-These selected contexts serve as self-supervised signals that can instruct our model to effectively identify more latent ST context variables.
-By designing self-supervised tasks that capitalize on these signals, we ensure that our model can learn robust representations capable of accommodating previously unseen ST contexts.
+Specifically, we categorize potential factors that affect traffic states into three classes from conceptually different perspectives, \ie temporal, spatial, and semantic, based on the unique properties of ST traffic data.
+We then carefully select representative and easily collected confounders from each class, including temporal index, spatial location, and traffic capacity.
+These selected factors will serve as self-supervised signals in the following three tasks.

 \textbf{Task \#1: Spatial Location Classification}.
-The spatial location of a region is reflective of its surrounding ST contexts.
-They may vary with different locations, thereby changing the dependency of past data and future data (\eg $(\bm{x}_{t-T+1}, \dots, \bm{x}_{t}) \to \bm{x}_{t+1}$).
-For example, such dependency in a transportation hub can significantly differ from that in a residential area.
-Therefore, we propose a spatial location perception task to preserve the ST contexts of each region.

-Firstly, for node (region) $v_n \in \mathcal{V}$, we utilize the node ID to assign it a unique one-hot location label, $\bm{y}_{n}^{(1)} \in \mathbb{R}^{N}$.
-We then optimize the \emph{spatial location perception} task by the cross-entropy loss as
+The spatial location of a traffic entity reflects its surroundings, which may appear as a confounder and vary by location, altering the dependency of past and future data (\eg $(\bm{x}_{t-T+1}, \dots, \bm{x}_{t}) \to \bm{x}_{t+1}$).
+For example, such dependency in a transportation hub can significantly differ from that in a working area.
+Therefore, we propose a spatial location classification task to perceive the surroundings of each region.
+Firstly, for traffic entity $v_n \in \mathcal{V}$, we utilize the node ID to assign it a unique one-hot location label, $\bm{y}_{n}^{(1)} \in \{0, 1\}^{N}$, where its item ${y}_{n,m}^{(1)} = 1$ if $m = n$ else 0.
+We optimize the task by a cross-entropy loss as